wostzone/directory-go/README.md

 # WoST Directory Service

-Golang implementation of a Directory Service plugin for the WoST Gateway.
+Golang implementation of a Directory Service plugin for the WoST Hub.

 ## Objective

-Provide a WoST Gateway plugin that lets consumers query Thing Descriptions of registered Things.
+Provide a WoST Hub plugin that lets consumers query Thing Descriptions of registered Things.

 ## Status

-This plugin is in the design phase.
-Currently identifying the WoT requirements for this service.
-The issue tracking is used to track design and implementation.
+The status of this plugin is Under Development.

 ## Audience